Château Quai de Byère Éclaircie Van Balckeneynde House

 Three generations of publishers have been living here at the canal, of which the last one, J.H.C. voorhoeve ( † 1995) left the house its library.
 On the occasion of a garden party a merchant in wine presented him with a Bordeaux wine labelled as "Château Quai de Byère Éclaircie", the name of the canal, with the image of the houses.

 The Fundatie Voorhoeve was established in 1876.
-With more than 45 fully-furnished apartments in monumental Dutch canal houses in the city centre of The Hague, we are the place to stay when you are in need of accommodation.
+With many fully-furnished apartments in monumental Dutch canal houses in the city centre of The Hague, we are the place to stay when you are in need of accommodation.
 Whether it be for a temporary position, a work project, an internship or a transition period, we have plenty of possibilities.
 We have been around for a while and we know how to do things right.
 Service is our pleasure.